-Leah Raeder (leahzero on QT) has signed with agent Weronika Janczuk of D4EO Literary Agency.
+Leah Raeder (leahzero on QT) has signed with agent Weronika Janczuk of The Janczuk Literary Agency.

 I've been a zombie nut ever since I was a teenager scaring myself silly playing Resident Evil.
 You'll never walk down a hallway with a lot of windows and feel safe after that.
 My generation grew up more with zombie video games rather than zombie movies.
 Notice what's missing from that equation?
 Zombie books.

 I wanted to combine modern horror with my love of literary fiction and intensely character-driven stories, and zombies are a surprisingly good fit: in most zombie stories, the monsters are almost just a backdrop for the human drama.
 But I wanted these monsters to be front and center, so the solution was obvious: make the main characters infected.
 The result is a literary horror/thriller fairly unlike anything out there.
 The closest comparison is probably Alden Bell's (Joshua Gaylord's) wonderful THE REAPERS ARE THE ANGELS, a Southern Gothic literary zombie bildungsroman.
 (Say that three times fast.)